maxcountryman/flask-uploads/docs/index.rst

         return render_template('show.html', url=url, photo=photo)

-If you have a "default location" for storing uploads - for example, if your app has an "instance" directory like `Zine`_ and uploads should be saved to the instance directory's ``uploads`` folder - you can pass a ``default_dest`` callable to the set constructor.
+If you have a "default location" for storing uploads - for example, if your app has an "instance" directory and uploads should be saved to the instance directory's ``uploads`` folder - you can pass a ``default_dest`` callable to the set constructor.
 It takes the application as its argument.
 For example::